Build Your First Chrome Extension: Step by Step

 - A promotional tile image (440x280)

 - Package your extension — zip your extension folder (not the parent folder — the zip should contain manifest.json at the root level).
+Getting this wrong is probably the most common publishing mistake.

 - Upload and fill in details — category, language, pricing (free or paid).